tardis-sn/stardis/docs/physics/physics_of_stardis.rst

 Opacity Sources
 ---------------

 The first four of these interactions are called continuum interactions, as they affect light at a large range of frequencies.
-Line interactions, on the other hand, only occur with light around specific frequencies, corresponding to the electron’s jump in energy.
+Line interactions, on the other hand, only occur with light around specific frequencies, corresponding to difference in potential energy of an electron before and after it transitions between states.
 These are called *resonant frequencies*.

 ^^^^^^^^^^^^^^^^^^^^^
 Bound-Free Absorbtion